enthought/traitsui/docs/source/traitsui_user_manual/factories_basic.rst

     *mapping*

-BooleanEditor is one of the simplest of the built-in editor factories in the Traits UI package.
+BooleanEditor is one of the simplest of the built-in editor factories in the TraitsUI package.
 It is used exclusively to edit and display Boolean (i.e, True/False) traits.
 In the simple and custom styles, it generates a checkbox.
 In the text style, the editor displays the trait value (as one would expect) as the strings True or False.
 However, several variations are accepted as input: